afriteknz/k8s-infrastructure/README.md

 ### This repository documents my Kubernetes (EKS & AKS) journey, emphasizing my general understanding of how one can use it to deploy microservices applications [This is a living document and still a WIP].

-For both EKS and AKS, you need 2 things:
+In summary, for kubenetes solutions you need 2 things:

     - A cluster
     - A way to deploy workloads into the cluster

 This repo will focus on how DevOps teams can achieve

     - Infrastructure CI/CD - deployment, management and monitoring
     - Application CI/CD - deployment, management and monitoring

 #### What inspired this repo